I have a soft spot for traditional Chinese patterns and art. It might be something to do with where I was born and brought up.

 The Traditional Chinese Patterns

 So many of these precious traditional Chinese patterned ornaments managed to make their way to Britain during this chaotic time in China.
-Many of which ended up at the V&A and are documented in this book.
+Many of these ended up at the V&A and are documented in this book.

 1. Traditional Chinese Patterns – Green with Red & Yellow Flowers